 Abstract

 PURPOSE: Establish the safety, tolerability, and preliminary activity of trastuzumab deruxtecan (T-DXd) in combination with other anticancer therapies in human epidermal growth factor receptor 2 (HER2)-low metastatic breast cancer (mBC).
-EXPERIMENTAL DESIGN: DESTINY-Breast08 was a two-part, open-label, multicenter, phase 1b study.
-Patients with locally confirmed HER2-low mBC received T-DXd plus capecitabine, durvalumab+paclitaxel, capivasertib, anastrozole, or fulvestrant.
+PATIENTS AND METHODS: DESTINY-Breast08 was a two-part, open-label, multicenter, phase Ib study.
+Patients with locally confirmed HER2-low mBC received T-DXd plus capecitabine, durvalumab + paclitaxel, capivasertib, anastrozole, or fulvestrant.
 Eligibility criteria for hormone receptor status varied across modules and between study parts.
-Primary objectives were safety/tolerability and determining recommended phase 2 doses (RP2Ds); secondary endpoints included objective response rate (ORR, per investigator).
-Results; In the dose-finding phase, 37 patients were assigned to a module.
+Primary objectives were safety/tolerability and determining recommended phase II doses (RP2D); secondary endpoints included objective response rate (ORR; per investigator).
+RESULTS: In the dose-finding phase, 37 patients were assigned to a module.
 RP2Ds were determined for T-DXd plus capecitabine, capivasertib, anastrozole, or fulvestrant.
-For strategic reasons, T-DXd+durvalumab+paclitaxel was not pursued beyond the dose-finding phase (n=3).
+For strategic reasons, T-DXd + durvalumab + paclitaxel was not pursued beyond the dose-finding phase (n = 3).
 In the dose-expansion phase, 101 patients were assigned to a module.
-For T-DXd+capecitabine, grade (G)≥3 adverse events (AEs) occurred in 55.0% (11/20) of patients; ORR: 60.0%.
-For T-DXd+capivasertib, G≥3 AEs occurred in 67.5% (27/40) of patients; ORR: 60.0%.
-For T-DXd+anastrozole, G≥3 AEs occurred in 47.6% (10/21) of patients; ORR: 71.4%.
-For T-DXd+fulvestrant, G≥3 AEs occurred in 55.0% (11/20) of patients; ORR: 40.0%.
-Adjudicated drug-related interstitial lung disease/pneumonitis events were reported for T-DXd+capecitabine (3/20; G2, n=2; G5, n=1), T-DXd+capivasertib (8/40; all G≤2), and T-DXd+fulvestrant (5/20; all G2).
+For T-DXd + capecitabine, grade ≥3 adverse events (AE) occurred in 55% (11/20) of patients, and the ORR was 60%.
+For T-DXd + capivasertib, grade ≥3 AEs occurred in 67.5% (27/40) of patients, and the ORR was 60%.
+For T-DXd + anastrozole, grade ≥3 AEs occurred in 47.6% (10/21) of patients, and the ORR was 71.4%.
+For T-DXd + fulvestrant, grade ≥3 AEs occurred in 55% (11/20) of patients, and the ORR was 40%.
+Adjudicated drug-related interstitial lung disease/pneumonitis events were reported for T-DXd + capecitabine (3/20; grade 2, n = 2; grade 5, n = 1), T-DXd + capivasertib (8/40; all grade ≤2), and T-DXd + fulvestrant (5/20; all grade 2).
 CONCLUSIONS: Safety results were generally consistent with known individual profiles for T-DXd and combination drugs.
 T-DXd plus capecitabine, capivasertib, anastrozole, or fulvestrant demonstrated preliminary clinical activity in patients with HER2-low mBC.

 Department(s)